Am I required to show a negative COVID-19 test result?

 How do I maintain 1.5-metre distance at Schiphol?

 The most important thing at Schiphol is to maintain your distance from others.
 Some of the measures in place include markings, floor stickers and posters to indicate 1.5-metres of space.
 We also have workers throughout the airport that will be able to help you with this.
 Please do your best to maintain your distance and wash your hands regularly when you are at Schiphol.

 Do you need a health declaration to travel?

 It is important to carry a health declaration with you when you fly.
-You can fill in the form on your mobile phone or download it here and then print two copies and complete the form for your outbound flight before you leave home.
+You can fill in the form on your mobile phone or download it here and then print two copies.
+You should complete the form for your outbound flight before you leave home.
 You can fill in the second form for your return flight on the day of departure.
 You must be able to show the health declaration – on your mobile or on paper – upon request whether you’re at Schiphol, on the plane or at the destination airport.
 Keep your health screening form saved on your mobile phone or, if it is on paper, in a convenient place with your passport or boarding pass.
 Are you flying with KLM, Corendon, TUI, Transavia or Easyjet?
-You can fill in the health declaration here.
+You can fill in the health declaration while checking in online.

 Do I need to get tested for COVID-19 when I land at Schiphol?

 Due to the limited testing capacity in the Netherlands, the Ministry of Health, Welfare and Sport has determined that the COVID-19 testing centre at Schiphol will be temporarily closed.
 This frees up testing capacity for testing centers elsewhere.

 Nothing changes about your journey itself.
 We have taken various measures at Schiphol so that you can continue to travel safely and responsibly.
 Are you returning from an orange or red risk area?
 Then you must quarantine for 10 days upon arrival.
 We hope to bring back the testing center on the airport as soon as possible.